TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing-for-dummies.md

 [^emp]: Katz, D; Gentile, R. 2005. *Embedded Media Processing*.
 They’ve provided [Chapter 5: Embedded Audio Processing](https://www.analog.com/media/en/dsp-documentation/embedded-media-processing/embedded-media-processing-chapter5.pdf) as a preview.

-The Nyquist Theorem explains why we usually sample above 40kHz, but why those rates specifically?
-Well, there are historical reasons (pioneering decisions), but the two numbers also contain many factors (e.g. $44100 = 2^2 \times 3^2 \times 5^2 \times 7^2$) which may be convenient for downsampling and other endeavours.
-Moreover, since anti-aliasing and low-pass filters may disrupt samples, being lenient with our sampling frequency becomes a boon.[^why-44100]
+The Nyquist Theorem explains why we usually sample above 40kHz, but why 44.1kHz specifically?
+Well, there are historical reasons (pioneering decisions) and mathematical reasons (factoring and downsampling[^factoring]).
+Also, being lenient with our sampling frequency gives filters more flexibility.[^why-44100]
 {.alert--info}

+[^factoring]: 44100 can be factored into $44100 = 2^2 \times 3^2 \times 5^2 \times 7^2$, which is useful for downsampling to various applications.
 [^why-44100]: See also: [Why do we choose 44.1 kHz as recording sampling rate?](https://dsp.stackexchange.com/q/17685/65058)

 ### Quantisation

 While sampling deals with resolution in time, **quantisation** deals with resolution in *dynamics* (or *loudness)*.

-Here, we’re mostly concerned with data storage (whether in files or in RAM).
+Here, we’re mostly concerned with data storage (both files and RAM).
 If we store our samples using 1 bit, then each sample has only two possible loudness values (0 or 1).
-But this means our dynamic range is limited to silence (0) or an ear-breaking loudness (1)... so 1 bit is no good.
+But this means our dynamic range is limited to silence (0) or an ear-shattering loudness (1)... so 1 bit is no good.
 If we use 2 bits, we get twice as many volume settings (00, 01, 10, and 11).
 Now we have a couple intermediate options and don’t have to break our ears!
 The more bits each sample has, the greater the dynamic resolution.

-When it comes to storing samples in files, most applications use 16-bit integers, which allow for a sufficient resolution (-32,768 to +32,767) at two bytes per sample.
+When it comes to storing samples in files, most applications use 16-bit integers, which allow for a decent resolution (-32,768 to +32,767) at two bytes per sample.
 32-bit floats are another common representation, bringing substantially greater detail at the expense of twice the space.
-For a comparison of magnitudes, 32-bit floats range from about -10<sup>38</sup> to +10<sup>38</sup> whereas 32-bit integers range from about -10<sup>9</sup> to +10<sup>9</sup>.
-Sadly, the increased range of floats comes with a downside—reduced precision—floats are only precise up to 7 decimal points[^floats].
+How much more detail are we talking about?
+32-bit floats range from about -10<sup>38</sup> to +10<sup>38</sup> whereas 32-bit integers range from about -10<sup>9</sup> to +10<sup>9</sup>.
+Sadly, the increased range of floats comes with a downside: reduced precision.
+Floats are only precise up to 7 significant figures[^floats].

 [^floats]: For more info on floating points, see [Single-precision floating-point format](https://en.wikipedia.org/wiki/Single-precision_floating-point_format).

-Now when it comes to audio *processing*, it's easier to work with floats in the range of -1 to 1.
+Now when it comes to audio *processing*, it's easier to work with floats in the range of -1.0 to 1.0.
 Why the smaller range?
-Well, if we work directly with the maximum bounds, we may easily (and accidentally) overflow.
+Well, if we work directly with the maximum bounds, we may easily encounter errors.

-For example, suppose I'm using 16-bit integers when processing and I have a bunch of samples at +32,767.
-Now let's say I want to add another signal on top.
-The result will be greater than +32,767.
-And due to the nature of integers in computers, the result will *wraparound* to a negative value (e.g. $32,767 + 1 = -32,768$, for 16-bit integers).
+With integers, we would experience [integer overflow](https://en.wikipedia.org/wiki/Integer_overflow), which would wrap positive values to negative values.
+With floats, we would venture into the territory of infinity, which may disrupt subsequent computations.

+Thus we use a smaller range to allow room for processing.

 ## Audio Mishaps and Bugs 🐞

 > *If you know the enemy and know yourself, you need not fear the result of a hundred battles.* – Sun Tzu, The Art of War

 Sometimes when experimenting with audio, something goes amiss.
-Among the most common issues are aliasing, clipping, and clicks.
-You'll thank yourself later when debugging these pesky lil' issues.
+The most common issues are aliasing, clipping, and clicks.
+These pesky lil' issues may crop up when processing audio... all the more important to understand how to mitigate them.

 💡 **Pro Tip**: Oscilloscopes are your friend!
-If you encounter weird sounds, you can feed your processed signal into an oscilloscope (analog or digital) to check for any issues.
+If you encounter weird sounds, you can feed your processed signal into an oscilloscope (analogue or digital) to check for issues.
 {.alert--success}

 ### Aliasing

 We mentioned aliasing [earlier](#nyquist-shannon-sampling-theorem).
 Aliasing occurs when a signal is sampled insufficiently, causing it to appear at a lower frequency.

-Generally, increasing the sampling rate helps (or lowering your expectations for the maximum frequency).
-In any case, it's wise to be vigilant with your sampling rate and frequency range.
+Generally, increasing the sample rate helps (or lowering your expectations for the maximum frequency).
+In any case, it's wise to be vigilant with your sample rate and frequency range.

 ### Clipping ✂️